ledwards/holocron/ROADMAP.md

 * Rename `FilterQuerySet` to `FilterQueryGroup`
 * `FilterQuery` maybe needs a Presenter that can wrap display logic
 * Rename `card` to `cardPresenter` when its a presenter that's being used to clear up confusion
+* figure out the magic numbers in the `SearchableCardList` component

 ONE DAY